 Refer to Part II, Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations in our Annual Report on Form 10-K for the year ended December 31, 2023 for discussion of our consolidated results of operations for the year ended December 31, 2022, which specific discussion is incorporated herein by reference.
+Management's Discussion and Analysis of Financial Condition and Results of Operations in our Annual Report on Form 10-K for the year ended December 31, 2023 for discussion of our consolidated results of operations for the year ended December 31, 2023 compared to the year ended December 31, 2022, which specific discussion is incorporated herein by reference.